sayantan16/Agent_Fabric/KNOWLEDGE_BASE.md

     def _build_tool_imports(self, tools: List[str]) -> str:
         """Build the tool import statements."""
+        if not tools:
+            return "# No tools to import"

         imports = []
         for tool in tools:
             tool_info = self.registry.get_tool(tool)